Talk to Me: Hits, Rarities & Gems

-Talk To Me: Hits, Rarities & Gems is the compilation album by Wild Orchid.
-It was recorded at RCA records for the previous studio albums and released by Sony BMG.
-It was re-released exactly two years later, on September 26, 2008 as 20th Century Masters - The Millennium Collection: The Best of Wild Orchid.
-The re-release had new cover art.
-The compilation doesn't feature any songs taken from Hypnotic.
+Talk To Me: Hits, Rarities & Gems is a compilation album by Wild Orchid.
+It was released by Sony BMG on September 26, 2006.
+It was re-released exactly two years later, on September 26, 2008 as 20th Century Masters - The Millennium Collection: The Best of Wild Orchid with new cover art.

+The album compiles all of the singles from their first two studio albums Wild Orchid (1997) and Oxygen (1998) in addition to their 2001 single "Stuttering (Don't Say)" and a handful of album tracks.
+The compilation does not feature any songs from Hypnotic (2003).